Kenton1989/SecondLock/README.md

 - [ ] options: customize blocking page on time's up
 - [ ] options: set the message on time's up when setting unlock duration
 - [ ] Add question mark near each option to display detail explanation of option
+- [ ] Shared timing for all monitored site
 - [x] options: close website on time's up without showing time's up page
 - [x] display customized motto on blocking page
 - [x] options: leave one newtab when all tabs in current window are closed